-The 2012 US Department of State country report on Nigeria, in a section titled "Children", states:
+The United States Department of State country report on Nigeria states:

-"Child Marriage: The Child Rights Act, as passed by the National Assembly, stipulates a minimum age of 18 years for marriage.
-Most states, especially northern states, did not adopt the act, and those states did not uphold the federal official minimum age for marriage.
-The government did not take significant steps to stop traditional practices harmful to children, such as sales of young girls into marriage.
-According to credible reports, there were incidents of poor families selling their daughters into marriage to supplement their incomes.
-Families sometimes forced young girls into marriage as early as puberty, regardless of age, to prevent 'indecency' associated with premarital sex or for other cultural and religious reasons."
-(US Department of State (19 April 2013) 2012 Country Reports on Human Rights Practices - Nigeria)
+"The law sets a minimum age of 18 years for marriage for both boys and girls."
+According to the 2013 NDHS, 43 percent of women between ages 20 and 24 reported being married or in a union before age 18, and 17 percent reported being married or in a union before age 15.
+Fewer than half the country's state assemblies adopted the Child Rights Act of 2003, which sets the minimum marriage age, and most states, especially northern states, did not uphold the federal official minimum age for marriage.
+The government engaged religious leaders, emirs, and sultans on the problem, pointing out the health hazards and improving their awareness of it.
+Certain states worked with NGO programs to establish school subsidies or fee waivers for children to help protect against early marriage.
+The government did not take legal steps to end sales of young girls into marriage.
+According to credible reports, poor families sold their daughters into marriage to supplement their incomes.
+Families sometimes forced young girls into marriage as early as puberty, regardless of age, to prevent "indecency" associated with premarital sex or for other cultural and religious reasons.
+Girls abducted by Boko Haram were also subjected to forced marriage."
+(United States Department of State (13 April 2016) 2015 Country Reports on Human Rights Practices - Nigeria)